openvinotoolkit/openvino_tensorflow/docs/ARCHITECTURE.md

 ## Description of modules

-In this section, we describe the functionality of each module and how it transforms the original TensorFlow graph.
+In this section, we will describe the functionality of each module and how it transforms the original TensorFlow graph.

 #### Operator Capability Manager

-Operator Capability Manager (OCM) implements several checks on TensorFlow operators to determine if they are supported by OpenVINO backends.
+Operator Capability Manager (OCM) implements several checks on TensorFlow operators to determine if they are supported by OpenVINO backends (Intel<sup>®</sup> hardware).
 The checks include supported operator types, data types, attribute values, input and output nodes, and many more conditions.
 The checks are implemented based on the results of several thousands of operator tests and model tests.
 OCM is continuously evolving as we add more operator tests and model tests to our testing infrastructure.
 This is an important module that determines which layers in the model should go to OpenVINO backends and which layers should fall back on native TensorFlow runtime.
 OCM takes TensorFlow graph as the input and returns a list of operators that can be marked for clustering so that the operators can be run on OpenVINO backends.

 #### Graph Partitioner

-Graph partitioner examines the nodes that are marked for clustering by OCM and performs further analysis on them.
+Graph partitioner examines the nodes that are marked for clustering by OCM and performs a further analysis on them.
 In this stage, the marked operators are first assigned to clusters.
-Some clusters are dropped after further analysis.
+Some clusters are dropped after the further analysis.
 For example, if the cluster size is very small or if the cluster is not supported by the backend after receiving more context, then the clusters are dropped and the operators fall back to native TensorFlow runtime.
 Each cluster of operators is then encapsulated into a custom operator that is executed on OpenVINO.

 #### TensorFlow Importer